edelstone/actionverb.com/index.md

 as well as sales and support outposts in France, Germany, and Latin America.

-Our infrastructure platforms are used by over 2,000 enterprises and SMBs, including Mozilla, Canonical, UPS, DirecTV, GoPro, Marriott, and more.
+**Our infrastructure platforms are used by over 2,000 enterprises and SMBs**, including Mozilla, Canonical, UPS, DirecTV, GoPro, Marriott, and more.

 ## Our Success Strategy

-We've been able to achieve the rare combination of high double-digit annual growth and industry leading profitability.
+**We've been able to achieve the rare combination of high double-digit annual growth and industry leading profitability.**

 We do it by aggressively recruiting the absolute best and brightest engineers and structuring our company in a way that makes them want to